 - They are both powerful painkillers.
 Therefore, anyone wishing to take these medicines must consult first the doctor.
 In addition, they should report his or her medical history and other pre-existing health conditions and problems.

-- If you have asthma or difficulty in breathing, you must avoid these pain medications.
+- If one has asthma or difficulty in breathing, they must avoid these pain medications.

 - Patients who are constipated must not take Hydrocodone because it could worsen the problem.

 - Individuals with liver or kidney disease must not also take these medications.